nalaseivad/captainginja.github.io/_posts/2020-03-17-on-windows-auth-and-kerberos.md

 tags: [sql, ad]
 ---

-# Authenticate Me You Shall.
+# Authenticate You I Will.
 But How?

 When you configure a SQL Server instance one choice is what [authentication](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/authentication-in-sql-server) modes